 People who move too quickly put themselves at risk without weighing the dangers ahead.
 They lack patience, which generally leads to disappointment.

-- A lot of times people tell us to “know when to play it risky, to be bold and get out of your comfort zone.”
-But in order to take this step, you first must be prepared.
+A lot of times people tell us to “know when to play it risky, to be bold and get out of your comfort zone.”
+However, in order to take this step, you first must be prepared.

-- Without good self-esteem, you cannot expect to find happiness in a relationship.
+Without good self-esteem, you cannot expect to find happiness in a relationship, for example.
 You’ll always be dependent on what the other person does, or doesn’t do, in order to feel good.

-- You also shouldn’t strive toward a certain job if you first haven’t acquired the necessary knowledge.
-If you are rejected, it’s because you should have been.
-That’s why you need to be patient and first invest time in yourself, in personal maturity, in practical abilities and knowledge.
+You also shouldn’t strive toward a certain job if you first haven’t acquired the necessary knowledge.
+If you’re rejected, it’s because you should have been.
+That’s why you need to be patient and first invest time in yourself, in personal maturity, and in practical abilities and knowledge.

-In conclusion, we all know that sometimes it’s easy to grow tired of waiting for good things, for things you deserve.
+In conclusion, we all know that sometimes it’s easy to grow tired of waiting for good things, for things that must be, and for things you deserve.

 Until that happens, don’t forget to trust in yourself, keep up the good fight, and be open to things that will someday, finally happen.